-- A. The Town's Land Use PlanThis Future Land Use Element shall be implemented by adoption and enforcement of appropriate regulations governing the use and on the development of lands and waters within the Town's jurisdiction, consistent with F.S.
-163.3202. - B. No public or private development may be permitted except in compliance with the this Future Land Use Element, provided Town's certified Local Land Use Plan:- a.
-The proposed development would be consistent with the Broward County Land Use Plan, and

-- ab.
-The proposed development would be in compliance with local the Town's land development regulations, and - be.
-The development permit is granted in compliance with the "Development Review Requirements" subsection of this Plan or with local the Town's land development regulations which meet or exceed the requirements of said subsection. - C. The Town may adopt land development regulations, a land development code, or amendments thereto which are consistent with the Broward County Land Use Plan.
+- A. The Town's Land Use Plan shall be implemented by adoption and enforcement of appropriate regulations on the development of lands and waters within the Town's jurisdiction. - B. No public or private development may be permitted except in compliance with the Town's certified Local Land Use Plan. - a.
+The proposed development would be consistent with the Broward County Land Use Plan, and - b.
+The proposed development would be in compliance with local land development regulations, and - c.
+The development permit is granted in compliance with the "Development Review Requirements" subsection of this plan or with local land development regulations which meet or exceed the requirements of said subsection. - C. The Town may adopt land development regulations, a land development code, or amendments thereto which are consistent with the Broward County Land Use Plan.